-You can also download images, illustrations, and tables from NEJM as a PowerPoint slide.
+You can download images, illustrations, and tables from NEJM as a PowerPoint slide.
 For images, select the image and then select the download button at the top right corner, over the caption.
 Each slide includes the title and caption information, and the image caption is automatically added to the Notes section of your PowerPoint.
-These images and captions can be transferred to the ESFCOM branded slides.
+These images and captions can be transferred to the College of Medicine branded slides.

 The NEJM Quick Take videos are short animations that summarize key findings of an original research article and their broader implications for research and practice in a visual format.